axelboc/taekwon/README.md

 - `npm run build`

-This command just buils the client scripts.
+This command just builds the client scripts.
 It neither starts the server nor watches for file changes.
+Run this after modifying `config/.env`.

 - `npm start` or `npm run start`